JPauloSilvaDev/CreditSystem/README.md

 ## 📁 Estrutura do Projeto

+## ENGLISH

-# 📊 Admin Web App - Delinquent Clients Management
+# 📊 Admin Web App - Company Debtors Management

-A web-based administrative application built to help manage **delinquent clients**, enabling:
+A web-based administrative application built to help manage ** a clients debtor**, enabling:

 - Organization of **debts** and **payments**
 - Registration of **clients** and **debtors**